 It is easier for children to believe they “deserve” the evil done to them, than to take in the fact an adult who should care for them actually has little or no regard for their well-being.

-Though this feeling of their own “sinfulness” can be overwhelming to abuse victims, the conclusions they draw from it may not be accurate.
+Though this feeling of their own “sinfulness” can be overwhelming to abuse victims, the conclusions they draw from it are not accurate.
 Victims did not warrant or invite the abuse.
 They remain deserving of love.

 The feeling of “sinfulness” is just one of the scars left in the wake of abuse.
 Other symptoms can include anxiety, depression, alcohol or drug addiction, eating disorders, and sexual dysfunction.
 These behaviors either stem from the pain or are attempts to numb it.
 All of them “punish” the victim, who was never at fault in the first place!